Enhance Efficiency with Smoke Software Testing

 Q4) What is a QA Smoke Test?

-A QA Smoke test is software testing typically used to determine if a build is stable enough to proceed to further testing.
+A QA Smoke test is software testing typically used to determine if a build is stable enough for further testing.
 This test is usually done early in the software development cycle and is used to identify any significant errors in the software that need to be fixed before proceeding.

 QA Smoke tests can be conducted manually or automatically, typically done at the beginning of the software development process.